zhvng/clevr-walkthrough-gen/README.md

 All code was developed and tested on OSX and Ubuntu 16.04.

+## Install Blender

+This repo requires blender.
+To install on Linux, run `bash download_blender.sh` You can then use blender with the executable `./blender/blender`

 ## Step 1: Generating Images
 First we render synthetic images using [Blender](https://www.blender.org/), outputting both rendered images as well as a JSON file containing ground-truth scene information for each image.